-Mahi Mahi is a readily available fish these days and it’s firm mild flesh both stands up well to grilling and taking of flavors.
-Mangos are also plentiful and due to mahi mahi not being too “fishy” I think it pairs well.
-Adding a bit of heat from fresh hot peppers and some gentle tang from rice wine vinegar really makes this a guest ready dish.
+Mahi Mahi is a readily available fish these days and it's firm mild flesh both stands up well to grilling and taking of flavors.
+Mangos are also plentiful and due to mahi mahi not being too "fishy" I think it pairs well with the mango salsa.
+Adding a bit of heat from fresh hot peppers and some gentle tang from rice wine vinegar in the simple mango salsa recipe really makes this a guest ready dish.
 Enjoy!

 - 1 mango large ripe

 - 1 tbs. pickled jalapeno diced , substitute fresh is fine